 - Open Cashier page in the casino and select Google Pay as a payment method

-- Enter the money amount and confirm the payment in your Google Wallet
+- Enter the money amount and confirm the payment in your Google Wallet with fingerprint or face unlock

 For withdrawals, Google Pay works badly and is often not available, especially on mobile, so you may need Interac, an e-wallet, or bank transfer instead.
 Then you need to: